MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot-virtual-agent.md

 [!INCLUDE[cc-trial-sign-up](../includes/cc-trial-sign-up.md)]

 Microsoft Power Virtual Agents allows organizations to automate routine conversations, letting agents focus on high-value interactions.
 When a conversation is escalated from a bot to a human agent, the agent can see the full transcript of the bot conversation and get complete context while engaging with the customer.

-After you've created your bot and connected it to an Omnichannel for Customer Service environment, you can go to the [Customer Service admin center](cs-admin-center.md) or Omnichannel admin center app to add your bot to queues and configure context variables to route work items.
-For information about creating context variables, see [Manage context variables](manage-context-variables.md).
+More information: [Enable a bot to escalate and end conversation](bot-escalate-end-conversation.md)

 When you integrate a Power Virtual Agents bot with Omnichannel for Customer Service, you get the following capabilities for bot conversations: